Auth0-Marketplace/EXAMPLE-action-post-login-cdp/README.md

+# This repository has been ARCHIVED
+The example has moved into the [Post Login Action Template Repository](https://github.com/Auth0-Marketplace/TEMPLATE-action-post-login/tree/main/examples)

 # Customer Data Platform (CDP) Example Action Integration

 This repo contains an example for an Action that sends Auth0 profile data to a generic CDP.
 The code in this repo is meant to be used as a starting point for an Action integration with a similar purpose and should not be used as-is in production.